OTsisinskyi/algorithms/README.md

-implementation of breadth first search
+implementation of Ford-Fulkerson algorithm for maximum flow problem